 Old school sample lover.
 My first sampler was a scsi unit plugged into the back of an Amiga in the 1980s.
 Refugee of the infamous Melbourne rave scene of the 90s.

-When I DJ I go by Sp3cul8 but when I play live or make tracks in the studio I use the monkier "Proximity Efkt".
-Pretty much retired (old fart that I am) but still making tunes and using my hardware to make samples for all you young ones out there.
-When I started out finding samples was so hard, but with Looperman I can help others and that makes me happy.
+When I used to DJ back in the olden times I went by DJ SP3CUL8 but when I played live with my hardware machines I used the monkier "Proximity Efkt".
+Retired from playing in clubs now (old fart that I am) but still making tunes and using my hardware to make samples for all the young ones out there.
+When I started out finding samples was so hard, but with Looperman I can help others and that makes me happy to be able to give back.
+It's been wondeful to hear the tracks people have made with my samples too!

 Decks